 - Did you know there are businesses and companies that give rewards and incentives for good grades on a report card?
 Your child can get free meals, ice cream, trading cards, and more, while you can get discounts on car insurance!
 This may be enough of a reason to whip up a report card!
-This page gives you all the information on the rewards, and how to go about cashing in.
+Check with your local craft and book stores to see if they offer homeschool discounts.

 - Some states allow for homeschool students to play JV and Varsity sports at public schools.
 As you know, public school athletes are required to meet a minimum GPA.
 If this is something your child may be interested in, a report card is a must.
-If you’re wondering what that might look like, read here to hear from a homeschool mom whose sons played sports and how she kept up with their grades.
+Other states offer rec leagues that allow homeschool students to play.
+Rec Leagues also check minimum GPA to make sure students are keeping their grades up.